Skip to main content

 Best Practices for Cloud Data Governance

-“Effective cloud data management hinges on a set of key practices that ensure secure and efficient handling of data,” Chaudhuri says.
+“Effective cloud data management hinges on a set of key practices that ensure secure and efficient data handling,” Chaudhuri says.
 “This involves setting up clear policies and standards for data handling.”

-The details may differ from organization to organization – a healthcare organization will necessarily align its policies and standards with HIPAA, for example, whereas a manufacturing business would not.
+The details may differ from organization to organization – a healthcare organization will necessarily align its policies and standards with HIPAA, whereas a manufacturing business would not.

 But there are some best practices that any cloud data governance program should generally take into account, including:

-• Implement Robust Data Governance: “Establish strong data governance policies that dictate how data is handled, who is responsible for it, and the processes for data quality, privacy, security, and compliance,” Wheeler advises.
+• Implement Robust Data Governance: Wheeler advises establishing strong data governance policies that dictate how data is handled, who is responsible for it, and the processes for data quality, privacy, security, and compliance.
 “Regularly review and update these policies to adapt to changing regulations and business needs.”

 • Adopt Scalable and Flexible Data Storage: Cloud data governance programs must also cover how and where data gets stored in the cloud.
-Wheeler recommends choosing cloud storage solutions that can scale with your business needs and support different types of data, such as structured vs. unstructured, as well as different formats.
-“Flexibility in storage allows for cost-effective and efficient data management.”
+Wheeler recommends choosing cloud storage solutions that can scale with your business needs and support different data types, such as structured vs. unstructured and other formats.
+“Storage flexibility allows for cost-effective and efficient data management,” he continues.

-• Utilize Automation and AI: As enterprise datasets continue to grow in size and complexity, human personnel will need help simplifying the operational burden while also ensuring sensitive information and other requirements remain protected.
-Automation, machine learning, and AI are becoming powerful levers for data governance as a result.
+• Utilize Automation and AI: As enterprise datasets grow in size and complexity, human personnel will need help simplifying the operational burden while ensuring sensitive information and other requirements remain protected.
+As a result, automation, machine learning, and AI are becoming powerful levers for data governance.

-• Monitor and Manage Data Lifecycle: “Implement lifecycle management policies to handle data from creation to retention to deletion,” Wheeler says.
-“This includes archiving data that is no longer actively used but needs to be retained for regulatory or historical reasons.”
-Paired with data storage policies, data lifecycle management is also vital in terms of cost management – for example, not paying to store data that is no longer needed.
+• Monitor and Manage Data Lifecycle: Wheeler notes that leaders should implement lifecycle management policies to handle data from creation to retention to deletion.
+“This includes archiving data that is no longer actively used but needs to be retained for regulatory or historical reasons,” he continues.

 • Use Data Analytics Effectively: Finally, data governance can be seen as a means to multiple ends – not the least of which is turning information into insights that can drive better business decisions.
-AI is becoming intertwined with analytics as well, especially in areas like machine learning and predictive or next-best-action insights.
+AI is also becoming intertwined with analytics, especially in machine learning and predictive or next-best-action insights.

-“Utilize cloud-based analytics tools to gain insights from your data,” Wheeler says.
-“Ensure that these tools are integrated with your data management system for seamless access and analysis.”
+Wheeler also recommends utilizing cloud-based analytics tools to gain insights from your data.
+“Ensure that these tools are integrated with your data management system for seamless access and analysis,” he asserts.

 What Tools Are Used for Cloud Data Governance?